anttiharju/compare-changes/README.md

 # compare-changes

-Takes the name of a wildcard workflow (`*` in `.github/workflows/wildcard-*` incl. file extension) and a JSON array generated with [find-changes-action](https://github.com/anttiharju/find-changes-action) as inputs, to output true/false based on whether any of the `on.push.paths` of the workflow match a file in the JSON array.
+Takes the name of a wildcard workflow (`*` in `.github/workflows/wildcard-*` incl. file extension) and a JSON array generated with [find-changes-action](https://github.com/anttiharju/find-changes-action) as inputs, to output true/false based on whether any of the `on.push.paths` of the wildcard workflow match a file in the JSON array.

 This is useful to introduce job and step granularity to your workflows.
 One can save a lot of time (and money by reducing runner usage) by executing long-running jobs conditionally.

 ## Trivial example